Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Dataset

 \subsubsection{VLM-based Instruction-Response Candidate Generation}

-We carefully designed prompts to guide GPT-4o in generating effective instruction-response pairs for each group of graph images (see Appendix \ref{appendix3} for prompt details).
+We carefully designed prompts to guide GPT-4o in generating effective instruction-response pairs for each group of graph images.
 For every graph group, GPT-4o is prompted to produce three instruction-response pairs with increasing difficulty levels: easy, medium, and difficult.
 Each pair is required to involve reasoning across as many graphs in the group as possible, ensuring that the task truly reflects the challenge of multi-graph joint understanding.